Home FAQs General & Other

 Yes.
 Once the funds have been received into the local currency account, we will send you an email to notify you.

-When you transfer your funds to us via a bank transfer, you need to include your Client Reference number so we can tell who the money has come from.
-This number will be included in the confirmation e-mail sent to you after your lock-in your transfer.
+When you transfer your funds to us via a bank transfer, you will need to include your Client Reference Number when making the bank transfer.
+This is required so we know who the money has come from.
+This number will be included in the confirmation email sent to you after you book your transfer.
+Your Client Reference Number is unique to you for all your transfers in every currency.

 Our Customer Rate takes into account a number of factors including how often you transfer with us and how much you are transferring.
 We do still take a small margin on your transfer above the current Market (Interbank) Rate.